hazelcast/hazelcast-reference-manual/src/Map-ListenerWithPredicates.md

 }
 ```

-Then, let's create the continuous query by adding the entry listener with the `surname` predicate.
+Then, let's create a continuous query by adding the entry listener with the `surname` predicate.

 ```java
 import com.hazelcast.core.*;